TheEEs/2048rb/README.md

 # 2048rb - A terminal version of 2048 game

-This is a clone of a Python program which was wrote by [Manh Duc Nguyen](https://github.com/manhdcnguyen).
+This is a clone of a Python program which was written by [Manh Duc Nguyen](https://github.com/manhdcnguyen).

 I rewrite this program in Ruby just because I want to improve my coding skill , this project is just for fun.